FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 using a different schema.
 Rather than using `name`, `category`, `location` etc, our Japanese context provider is using data attributes based on Kanji characters.

-The core NGSI-LD `@context` defines that `name` = `https://uri.etsi.org/ngsi-ld/name`, similarly we can define `名前` = `https://uri.etsi.org/ngsi-ld/name` and introduce alternate mappings for attribute names and enumerated values.
+The English user NGSI-LD `@context` defines that `name` = `https://schema.org/name`, similarly for a Japanese user we can define `名前` =
+`https://schema.org/name` and introduce alternate mappings for attribute names and enumerated values.

 Provided that two systems can agree upon a **common** system of unique URIs for data interchange, they are free to locally re-interpret those values within their own domain.

 ### Creating an Entity using an Alternate Schema

-An alternative Japanese JSON-LD `@context` file has been created and published to an external server.
-The file can be found here: `https://fiware.github.io/tutorials.Step-by-Step/japanese-context.jsonld`.
+An alternative Japanese JSON-LD `@context` file has been created and published to a web server.
+Within the docker network, the file can be found here: [`http://context/japanese-user-context.jsonld`](./data-models/japanese-user-context.jsonld).
 Alternate data mappings can be found for all attribute names used within the tutorials.

 > **Note**: For comparision the standard tutorial JSON-LD `@context` file can be found here: